prefix-dev/pixi/docs/reference/cli.md

 ### `project channel add`

 Add channels to the channel list in the project configuration.
-When you add channels, the channels are tested for existence, added to the lockfile and the environment is reinstalled.
+When you add channels, the channels are tested for existence, added to the lock file and the environment is reinstalled.

 ##### Arguments